A FSI Commentary

-In the immediate aftermath of the accident, Boeing sent out a bulletin which was quickly adopted by FAA as an airworthiness directive to follow the Runway Stabilizer non-normal checklist.
+In the immediate aftermath of the accident, Boeing sent out a bulletin which was quickly adopted by FAA as an airworthiness directive to follow the Runaway Stabilizer non-normal checklist.
 The bulletin stated that in the event of erroneous angle of attack data the stabilizer may trim nose down in increments lasting up to ten seconds.

 We do not yet know what other systems might be impacted here.
 Many systems are connected to the angle of attack sensor, including flight instruments and warning systems.
 If, as reported, the pilots were not aware of the system functionality, it would not be surprising to find that they reacted incorrectly to it.